IQSS/Zelig4-Documentation/rbuild-review.md

 1. Does not use the "vignettes/" folder for storing Rnw/Sweave documents
 2. Requires technical of linux to force rebuilds/read log files
+3. A bit hard to maintain
+4. Some features seemed to have disappeared:
+ * Updating software release page
+ * Updating documentation page
+ * This was noticed in particular with the *CEM* package

 ## R-build Implementation Details